 The How Soon is Now exhibition at the Vancouver Art Gallery opened on February 6 and ran to May 3, 2009.
 The following description is from the didactic label for my site-specific project in the exhibition:

 [drawings installed in the Vancouver Art Gallery washrooms]

 Small, subtle, nearly invisible drawings on discrete squares of the Gallery’s standard toilet paper are attached, without preciousness, onto the back of each stall door of public washrooms within the exhibition space.
 If a drawing disappears it will be replaced with another.
 The drawings, rendered in liquid paper, play on ideas of intimacy, disposability and the values we hold.

 1 Title derived after George Bataille’s Visions of Excess and Lewis Hyde’sThe Gift: Imagination and the Erotic Life of Property.

 Thanks to curator Kathleen Ritter for persisting with me, and to the Vancouver Art Gallery for their generous support and with supplying me with the TP.

 An exhibition catalogue for How Soon is Now is available.

-coming & going: the erotic life of property was acquired by the Vancouver Art Gallery for their Permanent Collection in 2013.
+coming & going: the erotic life of property has lived in the Vancouver Art Gallery's Permanent Collection since 2013.